 - Block the physical effects of anxiety

 - Unsuitable for people with asthma or peripheral vascular disease

 Calcium channel blockers, nonsteroidal anti-inflammatory drugs and anxiolytics may also be useful for some patients.

 Botulinum toxin injections

-- Botulinum toxin injections into the armpits are increasingly popular as they can reduce or even stop sweating for three to six months.
+- They reduce or stop sweating for three to six months

 Overactive sweat glands in the armpits may be removed by several methods, usually under local anaesthetic.